MarkCWirt/MIDIUtil/README.rst

 To use the library one can either install it on one's system or copy the midiutil directory of the source distribution to your project's directory (or to any directory pointed to  by the PYTHONPATH environment variable).
-For the Windows platforms an executable installer is provided.
-Alternately the source distribution can be downloaded, un-zipped (or un-tarred), and installed in the standard way:
+The source distribution can be downloaded, un-zipped (or un-tarred), and installed in the standard way:

 .. code:: bash

     python setup.py install

-On non-Windows platforms (Linux, MacOS, etc.) the software should be installed in this way.
 MIDIUtil is pure Python and should work on any platform to which Python has been ported.

 If you do not wish to install in on your system, just copy the src/midiutil directory to your project's directory or elsewhere on